“There is only one proof of ability: doing it.” [Marie von Ebner-Eschenbach]

 Other Generic Competency Models

-Above mentioned competency models for managers as well as for technicians and professionals were most important and most interesting to me.
+The aforementioned competency models for managers, as well as for technicians and professionals, were most important and interesting to me.

 The recommended book “Competence at Work” additionally presents models for salespeople, helping and human service workers, and entrepreneurs: